slw515/stevenwyks-SDK/design.md

 ## SDK Design
 The SDK is simply an exported Javascript "class".
 The SDK uses the Javascript class' constructor function and expects an API key.

-This API key is then bound to the instantiated object.
-At a high-level this SDK exposes three methods that a user can call that directly interface with the
-The One API.
+This API key is then a property to the instantiated LOTRSDK object.
+At a high-level this SDK exposes three methods that a user can call that directly interface with the The One API.

 On the instantiation of an LotrSDK object, the config object is also created using the `returnConfigObject` helper function.
 The config object includes the bearer token that is required to use the The One API.
 The format of the object is as follows: